ecopages/ecopages/packages/processors/postcss-processor/README.md

 # PostCSS Processor

-This module provides utility functions for processing CSS files and strings using PostCSS along with a set of plugins like Tailwind CSS, Autoprefixer, and cssnano.
+This modules provides a set of utility functions for processing CSS files and strings using PostCSS along with a set of plugins like Tailwind CSS, Autoprefixer, and cssnano.
 It's designed to be a simple interface for transforming CSS with PostCSS in a Node.js environment.

 ## Features